Why is My Aloe Vera Limp? (How to Solve it)

 (For more information read my article, how to water aloe vera).

-Whilst knowing how often to water is important, it is equally important to plant aloe vera in the right potting soil to prevent the leaves turning limp…
+Whilst knowing how often to water is important, it is equally important to plant aloe vera in the right potting soil to prevent the leaves from turning limp…

 Slow Draining Soils